The safety and well-being of SUNY Plattsburgh students, faculty, staff and visitors are the University Police Department’s highest priority.

-SUNY Plattsburgh assists students and employees in creating an environment that supports intellectual, social, personal growth, and promoting health and safety.
-The College offers many opportunities for campus-wide education at various times throughout the year.
+SUNY Plattsburgh assists students and employees in creating an environment that supports intellectual, social, and personal growth, as well as promoting health and safety.
+The college offers many opportunities for campus-wide education at various times throughout the year.

-These education programs include primary prevention and awareness programs for all incoming students and new employees to promote the awareness of rape, dating violence, domestic violence, sexual assault, and stalking.
+Educational programs focus on primary prevention and awareness for all incoming students and new employees concerning rape, dating violence, domestic violence, sexual assault, and stalking.

-These education programs include: a statement that these crimes are prohibited at the College; definitions of consent, domestic violence, dating violence, sexual assault, and stalking in the College’s jurisdiction; safe and positive bystander intervention when there’s a risk of one of those incidents; information on risk reduction to recognize warning signs of abusive behavior and avoiding potential attacks; and information about disciplinary procedures.
-Educational programs provide information on College policies and regulations, procedures and practices for when violence occurs, and how to prevent future violence.
+These educational programs provide information on college policies and regulations, procedures and practices for when violence occurs, and how to prevent future violence and include: a statement that these crimes are prohibited at the college; definitions of consent, domestic violence, dating violence, sexual assault, and stalking in the college’s jurisdiction; safe and positive bystander intervention when there’s a risk of one of those incidents; information on risk reduction to recognize warning signs of abusive behavior and avoiding potential attacks; and information about disciplinary procedures.